gwbres/adi-ad9546/README.md

 ## AD9545 / 46

 These scripts are developped and tested with an AD9546 chip.
+AD9545 is pin & register compatible, so it should work.
+It is up to the user to restrain to restricted operations in that scenario.

 ## Utilities